BathHacked/banes-geographic-data/README.md

 ## Licencing & Attribution

-Where attribution is marked as **Mandatory** you **must** display the relevant attribution prominently alongside your use of the data.
+You **must** display the relevant attribution prominently alongside your use of the data.
 Typically by overlaying on a map or, where impractical, via a prominent link.

-Where attribution is marked as **Optional** we strongly encourage you to include the attribution.
-It's only fair to credit the source.

 For bonus points we'd like it if you'd add a **"Powered by Bath: Hacked"** attribution.